Analyzing the battery lifetime of a remote pain monitoring system#

 the formula is presented

-each formula component are described
+each formula variable are described if not described before

 the variables are substituted with the values.